beginning of content

 Key facts

-• An erythrocyte sedimentation rate (ESR) blood test can be done to check for inflammation or infection in your body.
+• An erythrocyte sedimentation rate (ESR) blood test checks how fast red blood cells settle, to help detect inflammation in your body.

-• It is important to speak with your doctor about your results.
+• It is important to speak with your doctor to understand your results.

 What is an erythrocyte sedimentation rate blood test?